-3. Collecting cord blood is a simple and safe procedure.
+3. Collecting cord blood and cord tissue is a simple and safe procedure.

-The whole process takes place immediately after the birth of your child, and typically, it only takes five minutes.
-If you plan to do delayed cord clamping, cord blood can still be collected.
+The whole process takes place immediately after the birth of your child, and typically, only takes about five minutes.
+Plus, even if you plan to do delayed cord clamping, cord blood and cord tissue can still be collected.